-Theresa Rodgers is President and Acting Principal at St. Francis Catholic High School.
+Theresa Rodgers is President at St. Francis Catholic High School.
 She brings a strong record of achievement as an administrative leader where she was responsible for all aspects of school operations, business affairs and fiscal management, revenue growth and human capital management.

 In addition to building strong relationships with students, staff, parents, alumnae and community members during her tenure as Principal at St. Francis, Theresa worked to improve student learning through the introduction of Professional Learning Communities and founded a Resource Program to meet the needs of students with learning differences.
 Her passion for St. Francis High School and Catholic education is evident to all who meet and work with her.